Croatia national football team: Official formation

 Various unofficial sides delineated the early history of Croatian football as Croatia was not an independent entity until the late 20th century.
-Hugo Kinert first managed an unofficial side that played international matches in 1918–19.
-In 1940, Jozo Jakopić led the national side representing the Yugoslav Banovina of Croatia in four friendly matches.
-Croatia's first official international match was a 4–0 win over Switzerland in their capital city, Zagreb, on 2 April 1940.
+The Croatian Football Federation has historically maintained its first official international match as the 2 April 1940 friendly contested by the Banovina of Croatia within Yugoslavia and Switzerland, where the former prevailed 4–0.
+That year, Jozo Jakopić led the national side representing the Banovina of Croatia in four friendly matches.
 Following the 1941 Axis invasion of Yugoslavia, Germany and Italy took control of Croatia, forming the Independent State of Croatia and installing Rudolf Hitrec as an unofficial manager for two years.
 The side played 15 friendly matches from its re-activation in FIFA in 1941 until the end of World War II.
 In 1945, Croatia returned to Yugoslavia as the People's Republic of Croatia with sides active until 1956.
 During the nation's pre-independence, Croat footballers played for Yugoslavia at the Summer Olympics, the FIFA World Cup, and the UEFA European Championship from 1956 to 1990.

-Croatia debuted their modern checkered jersey against the United States on 17 October 1990, winning 2–1.
+Croatia debuted their modern checkered jersey – their first international match as an independent country – against the United States on 17 October 1990, winning 2–1.
 Caretaker manager Dražan Jerković, led the de facto national side before their formal re-admission into FIFA on 3 July 1992, winning two more friendly games against Romania in December 1990 and Slovenia in June 1991.
-Stanko Poklepović took over team management and led them on an exhibition tour against Australia, before he was succeeded by Vlatko Marković in April 1993.
+Stanko Poklepović took over team management and led them on an exhibition tour in their debut against Australia, before he was succeeded by Vlatko Marković in April 1993.
 Croatia gained admission into UEFA in June 1993, three months after qualification for the 1994 World Cup started, missing their window to enter the competition.
 After winning a match against Ukraine in June 1993, Marković was succeeded by Miroslav Blažević in March 1994.